pfdubois/BridgeBidding/source/Opening.rst

 * Open 1♦ if your shape is exactly 4=4=3=2.
 * Open 1♣.

-With two shapes you can consider breaking the rules:

-* With five clubs and four diamonds, you can open one diamond with less than 17 points.
-  You aren't strong enough to bid 2♦ on your second bid if you open 1♣, and rebidding clubs usually shows |6ormore| clubs.
-So you can consider the qualities of each suit to choose which lie you are willing to tell.
-* With a 4=5=2=2 hand and 14-16 points you might open 1N, as long as one of the doubletons is Kx or better.
-You aren't strong enough to bid 2♠ on your second bid if you open 1♥.

 ::

    "It's not how good, it's how many." -- Mike Moss